cha-suaysom/TreeNiN_File/README.md

 ## Quickstart

+### Running on REANA

+Follow steps given [here for connecting to REANA] (https://github.com/reanahub/reana-demo-helloworld#running-the-example-on-reana-cloud)

+`reana-client run -w treenin -f reana.yaml`

+To check the status of the workflow:
+`reana-client status -w treenin`

+To download the results:
+`reana-client download -w treenin`

 ### Computing Environment

 If your environment does not already have `yadage` installed, I suggest using free Google Cloud Shell since it already has the correct software versions so that `yadage` can be installed quickly.